How We Came to Be

 The Depot Today

-The Depot now houses a Museum, Restaurant and Gift Shop.
+The Depot now houses a Museum, Lucille’s Restaurant and Gift Shop.
 Open year round, it offers a full calendar of exhibits, special events and family programs.
-The Trax Diner offers a wide variety of selections sure to please your taste buds.
+Lucille’s offers a fantastic menu full of comfort food and homefront hospitality.
 The Whistle Stop Gift Shop, the museum gift store, is an excellent source for railroad gifts, WWII Memorabilia and Americana.

 The Museum features exhibits within the Depot’s Women’s Waiting Room, the Baggage Room and the Railway Express Agency building built in 1921.
 Children will love using their binoculars and watching the trains in the Model Train Room.
 The History of the Railroad Yards and Dennison’s Golden Era are highlighted in various exhibits.
 Be sure to take the kids on “Bing’s Scavenger Hunt” throughout the building to find Bing.